 3) McVeggie: Rs.
 76

 McDonalds has long shocked the world with its dangerous interpretation of hamburgers, and the McVeggie is no exception.
 The McVeggie tastes like a vada pav that wants to murder your family, and has an ungodly amount of peas.
-The patty was exceptionally soggy, even for McDonalds, and as much as I loathe the vegetarian community I don’t think they deserve anything close to this awful.
+The patty was exceptionally soggy, even for McDonalds, and as much as we loathe the vegetarian community, we don’t think they deserve anything close to this awful.
 The McVeggie is an expensive McAloo Tiki with delusions of grandeur.